sampsyo/home/_drafts/closedproblems.md

 # Hardware

-- approximate adders (DAC paper???)
-- voltage overscaling
-- generalizing from that: per-op optimizations without a new approach. granularity is the common thread!
+**No more approximate functional units.**
+Especially for people who love VLSI work, a natural first step in approximate computing is designing approximate adders, multipliers, and other basic functional units.
+Cut a carry chain here, drop a block of intermediate results there, or use an automated search to find “unnecessary” gate---there are lots of ways to design an FU that’s mostly right most of the time.
+Despite dozens of papers in this vein, however, the gains seem to range from minimal to nonexistent.
+A lovely [DATE 2017 paper by Barrois et al.][barrois] recently studied some of these approximate FUs and found that:

-> existing approximate adders and multipliers tend to be dominated by truncated or rounded fixed-point ones
+> existing approximate adders and multipliers tend to be dominated by truncated or rounded fixed-point ones.

-[DATE 2017 paper by Barrois et al.][barrois]

-The gist is that if you're approximating below a given bit position, it's usually just as good not to compute those bits at all.
-Then you get systemic benefits from reducing the data size too (i.e., the rest of the application can benefit from that too!).
+In other words, plain old fixed-point FUs with a narrower bit width are usually at least as good as fancy “approximate” FUs.
+The problem is that, if you’re approximating the values below a given bit position, it’s usually not worth it to compute those approximate bits at all.
+In fact, by dropping the approximate bits altogether, you can exploit the smaller data size for broader advantages in the whole application.
+Applications using approximate adders and multipliers, on the other hand, software ends up copying around and operating on worthless, incorrect trailing bits for no benefit in precision.

+This paper has raised the bar for FU-level approximation research.
+We should no longer publish VLSI papers that measure approximate adders in isolation and insist on whole-application benefits over narrow arithmetic.
+Without a radically different approach, we should stop designing approximate functional units altogether.

 [barrois]: https://hal.inria.fr/hal-01423147

-instead:
+**No more voltage overscaling.**
+TK voltage overscaling is incredibly hard to evaluate without real tape-outs on modern processes Basically nobody knows the error/energy trade-offs Despite this being synonymous with “approximate computing” for some.
+(I accept some blame for this—cite Truffle.)

+**In general, no more fine-grained approximate operations.**
+TK Benefits are overwhelmed by control.
+Maybe OK if you’re designing accelerators granularity is the common thread!

+## Instead

-- CGRAs and other configurable accelerators
+TK CGRAs and other configurable accelerators.
+Minimize control overhead so these techniques can be useful again.

 # Programming